Code-Institute-Submissions/Ray-yar-piggame_NovResub/README.md

         ![JS validation](.docs/js.png)

 ## Unfixed Bugs
 - There was multi warnings related to javascript that was not able to be remove.
-So, I have added `/*jshint esversion: 6 */` code in the first line of JS to remove warnings.
+So, I have added `/*jshint esversion: 6 */` code in the first line of JS codes to remove warnings.

 ## Deployment
 This project was developed using <a href="https://gitpod.io/workspaces" target="_blank">GitPod</a>, committed to git and pushed to GitHub using git commands.